intel/media-delivery/doc/quality.rst

 Only ffmpeg-based quality results will be computed for pre-encoded input content encapsulated in a container.

 Next we present quality command lines for H.264/AVC and H.265/HEVC.
-To maximize quality over performance, use "veryslow" preset.
+To maximize quality over performance, please use "veryslow" preset.
 For maximum performance set preset to "veryfast".
 For a balanced quality/performance tradeoff use "medium" preset.

 EncTools and ExtBRC
 -------------------